Wellington College, UK

 Wellington College is a pioneering co-educational institution, which is driven by the need to provide young people with the knowledge, skills and character to fulfil their potential and help shape and serve the ever changing world in which they live.

 History and Heritage

-The Duke of Wellington was one of the leading British military and political figures of the 19th century, most famous for defeating Napoleon at Waterloo and serving twice as Prime Minister of the UK.
-Wellington College was founded under Royal Charter from Queen Victoria, as the national memorial to the Great Duke following his death in 1852.
+The Duke of Wellington was one of the leading British military and political figures of the 19th century.
+The Duke was most famous for defeating Napoleon at Waterloo and he served twice as the UK’s Prime Minister.
+Wellington College, Crowthorne was founded under Royal Charter from Queen Victoria, as a national memorial to this Great Duke following his death in 1852.

 The current school

-At present there are 1,060 pupils, 85% of which are boarders.
-Our system of 17 Houses provides strong pastoral provision as well as a vibrant competitive and social environment for all our pupils.
-The magnificent original Wellington College buildings, which were constructed over 150 years ago, are set in 400 acres of parkland alongside newer arts, science, technology and other facilities.
-The school has all the facilities you would expect to see in a top-quality school, including a wide variety of sports facilities such as 16 rugby pitches and a 9-hole golf course across our site.
+The original Wellington College buildings were constructed over 150 years ago in 400 acres of parkland which now sit alongside newer arts, science, technology, boarding and other facilities.
+The school has all the facilities you would expect to see in a top-quality school, including a wide variety of sports facilities which include

 School Structure & Curriculum

 At the heart of the College’s educational philosophy is a commitment to intellectual development and the highest academic standards.
 We aim to build and retain a love of learning throughout the College uninterrupted by the presence of external assessment.